RockefellerArchiveCenter/dm-transfer-workflow/transfer/kryoflux.rst

 1. Open the GUI and select the “Drive” tab at the top of the window

 2. Select either Drive 0 or Drive 1 in the drop-down menu.
 Note: the drive will not calibrate if the wrong drive is selected.
-If you are unsure of which Drive to select, reference `Understanding Drive 1/0 <https://docs.google.com/document/d/1LViSnYpvr2jf1TrCh6ELuL-FWo14ICw-WZeb8j5GGpU/edit#heading=h.s1zf81h6kdr3>`_ in the “Archivists Guide to Kyroflux”
+If you are unsure of which Drive to select, reference `Understanding Drive 1/0 <https://docs.google.com/document/d/1LViSnYpvr2jf1TrCh6ELuL-FWo14ICw-WZeb8j5GGpU/edit#heading=h.s1zf81h6kdr3>`_ in the “Archivists Guide to KyroFlux”

 3. Select "Calibrate" from the drop-down menu